VIB-PSB/BirthDeathModel/README.md

-# Reverse Engineering Whole-Genome Multiplications (WGMs)
+# Birth-Death Model of Gene Family Evolution and Detecting Whole-Genome Multiplications (WGMs) using Reciprocally Retained Gene Families

 ## About